Other Terms You May Have Heard

 (Bringing individuals out of themselves.)

-Individuals who have mental illness or low self-esteem focus on themselves; animals can help them focus on their environment.
+Individuals who have a mental illness or low self-esteem focus on themselves; animals can help them focus on their environment.
 Rather than thinking and talking about themselves and their problems, they watch and talk to and about the animals.

 (Promoting the growth and development of another living thing.)